Can blown windows cause damp? SAM Conveyancing explains how to spot the signs

 • You can temporarily fix the problem, but in most cases you will need to replace the sealant or the actual windows.

-• When buying a house, your Level 2 and Level 3 surveys will spot any signs of double glazing failure.
+• When buying a house, your Level 2 and Level 3 surveys will check for damp and any signs of double glazing failure.

 When buying a house, it is essential you check for any potential risks to your investment.
 Factors like whether your windows are single glazed or double glazed can affect you once you move in.
 Single glazed windows are really common in a lot of properties throughout the UK, but they are less efficient in terms of heat retention and they are often affected by condensation.